55th Battalion (New Brunswick & Prince Edward Island), CEF

 The 55th Battalion (New Brunswick & Prince Edward Island), CEF was an infantry battalion of the Canadian Expeditionary Force during the Great War.
 The 55th Battalion was authorized on 7 November 1914 and embarked for Britain on 30 October 1915.
 It provided reinforcements for the Canadian Corps in the field until 6 July 1916, when its personnel were absorbed by the 40th Battalion (Nova Scotia), CEF.
 The battalion was disbanded on 21 May 1917.

-The 55th Battalion recruited in New Brunswick and Prince Edward Island and was mobilized at Sussex, N.B.
+The 55th Battalion recruited in New Brunswick and Prince Edward Island and was mobilized at Sussex, New Brunswick.

 The 55th Battalion had two Officers Commanding: